VöV-Standard-Bus: History

 With the success of the first generation VöV-Bus the transport authorities did also want to standardize the regional bus models for interurban transport.
-The recommendation for the StÜLB (Standard-Überlandlinienbus) defined a bus being a bit longer at 11700 mm with a higher floor at 900 mm (with a baggage compartment below) and a narrow swing door at the front.
+The recommendation for the StÜLB (Standard-Überlandlinienbus) defined a bus being a bit longer at 11700 mm with a higher floor at 900 mm (with a baggage compartments below) and a narrow swing door at the front.
 Prototypes were assembled since 1972 and series production starting shortly later.
 The front windows were curved even more allowing a better view so that the StÜLB front was transplanted to a lot of city buses that were otherwise based on the SL-I design.